beckym223/Loan_Default_Prediction/writeup.md

 Predicting loan default is a very important decision because being able to receive or not receive a loan has tremendous implications for one’s financial wellbeing.
 Machine learning models have the ability to expedite the approval process and could be said to prevent human biases yet may end up reinforcing historical biases to the detriment of society at large.
 Because these decisions cannot afford to be taken lightly, we should strive to further research how we can integrate machine learning into the decision making process while still ensuring its fairness.

+## Conclusion
+While none of our models are necessarily strong enough to implement in a real world setting, they did illustrate some of the complexities of modeling real world situations, especially ones with high stakes.
+The variation in models are great examples of the precision-recall tradeoff, especially with such imbalanced classes.
+In some ways, these algorithms can promote fairness and decrease human bias but are still limted by the nuances of life experiences.